 Montgomery County preserves its most significant undeveloped open space through its Legacy Open Space program.
 The 2001 Legacy Open Space Functional Master Plan identifies natural resources, open space, farmland, and historic places that can be conserved through a variety of protection tools, including easements, protection through the regulatory process and, when appropriate, acquisition.
-The Plan includes the Special Protection Area of the Ten Mile Creek Watershed as a Natural Resource site that meets Legacy Open Space criteria.
+The Master Plan includes the Special Protection Area of the Ten Mile Creek Watershed as a Natural Resource site that meets Legacy Open Space criteria.

-Designate the high quality, critical forest and open habitats that protect the quality of the Ten Mile Creek headwaters as a Legacy Open Space Natural Resource site (Class II).
-Approximately 1,230 acres are proposed for designation (see Map 11).

-The Application will convey +/-280.8 acres of high quality, critical forest and meadow habitat to the Department of Parks and protects additional areas as part of a Conservation Management Plan.
-During the review of the Application, Staff requested an additional area totaling 0.67 acres to be conveyed to M-NCPPC Parks.
-As conditioned, all applicable sheets will be revised during the

-Certification of the Preliminary Plan to include an additional 0.67 acres for parkland for a total of +/-280.8 acres.

-Protect the designated Natural Resource on an individual property basis using a variety of tools, which may include easements, dedication through the development review process, and fee simple acquisition.

-The protection techniques, including conveyance of environmental resources to Parks through Legacy Open Space and Park dedication are being used and protect critical resources associated with the proposed development.

-To create the core of the Ten Mile Creek Conservation Park, dedicate the Rural Open Space outside of the development envelope on the Pulte and King properties to the Department of Parks as a condition of the development review process.
-Land unavailable through dedication during the development review process may be acquired by the Department of Parks.
-The proposed residential development provides a core area for the Ten Mile Creek Stream Valley.

-The proposed residential development provides a core area for the Ten Mile Creek Stream Valley Park/Conservation Park - a critical platform for habitat, water quality and resource-based recreation.
+- Designate the high quality, critical forest and open habitats that protect the quality of the Ten Mile Creek headwaters as a Legacy Open Space Natural Resource site (Class II).
+Approximately 1,230 acres are proposed for designation (see Map 11). - The Application will convey +/-280.8 acres of high quality, critical forest and meadow habitat to the Department of Parks and protects additional areas as part of a Conservation Management Plan.
+During the review of the Application, Planning Staff requested an additional area totaling 0.67 acres to be conveyed to M-NCPPC Parks.
+As conditioned, all applicable sheets will be revised during the Certification of the Preliminary Plan to include an additional 0.67 acres for parkland for a total of +/-280.8 acres. - Protect the designated Natural Resource on an individual property basis using a variety of tools, which may include easements, dedication through the development review process, and fee simple acquisition.
+The protection techniques, including conveyance of environmental resources to Parks through Legacy Open Space and Park dedication are being used and protect critical resources associated with the development. - To create the core of the Ten Mile Creek Conservation Park, dedicate the Rural Open Space outside of the development envelope on the Pulte and King properties to the Department of Parks as a condition of the development review process.
+Land unavailable through dedication during the development review process may be acquired by the Department of Parks. - The residential development provides a core area for the Ten Mile Creek Stream Valley Park/Conservation Park a critical platform for habitat, water quality and resource-based recreation.